Asqatasun/Asqatasun/Rule 1.2.4.md

 #### Selection

-All the `object` tags with a "type" attribute that starts with "image/..."
+All the `object` tags with a `type` attribute that starts with "image/..."

 #### Process